tatma/simple-receipt-api/README.md

 **But hey!** Why don't you use a CD pipeline?
 Give a look at section [Pipeline](#pipeline).

 ## Overview
-The solution has been implemented as a HTTP JSON API with a single resource which takes as input a list of products (title, price, category, quantity, imported) and responds with the receipt, which takes in account applied taxes.
+The solution has been implemented as a HTTP JSON API with a single resource which takes as input a list of products (described by fields title, price, category, quantity, imported) and responds with the receipt, which takes in account sales taxes.

 **Want to have fun?** This API exposes a public endpoint: `https://ia1z6dfv4c.execute-api.eu-west-1.amazonaws.com/receipt`.